DynamicalSystemsGroup/bdp-lib/Research Notes/WIP AI for BDP.md

 - Begin small with component only tests
 - Consider something similar to a "test-a-thon" for rapidly getting feedback

+### Additional Considerations

+- Meta found that having suggestions happen for related tests at the time of an engineer adding a test worked well for keeping context.
+We might want to consider a similar thing where we have recommendations of the next things to add or similar

 ## Possible Next Steps